Oratorian/script-archive/Bash/crunchyroll-notify/README.md

 ## Overview

-This Bash script monitors Crunchyroll's RSS feed for new anime releases and notifies users when a series from their watchlist is released.
+This Bash script monitors Crunchyroll's RSS feed for new anime releases and notifies you when a series from their watchlist is released.
 The notifications are configurable to be sent through various services like email, Pushover, IFTTT, Slack, Discord, or directly to the terminal.

-The script also allows users to filter anime announcements based on the available dubs and ensures that Japanese releases (the default language) are always notified.
+The script also allows you to filter anime announcements based on the available dubs and ensures that Japanese releases (the default language) are always notified.
 Additionally, it has a built-in mechanism to prevent duplicate notifications by keeping track of previously announced titles.

 ## Features